Willi Castro Player Props: Twins vs. Braves

 Willi Castro At The Plate

-- Castro has eight doubles, five home runs and 10 walks while batting .250.
+- Castro is hitting .249 with eight doubles, five home runs and 10 walks.

-- In 12 games this season (22.2%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- In 12 games this year (21.8%), Castro has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.